 “I don’t know.
 It’s a bee, isn’t it?
 How would you get rid of a conjured bee without magic?”

-It gathered speed, weaving in and out of the group, until it was a menacing blur.
+It gradually gathered speed, weaving in and out of the group, until it was a menacing blur.
 Like a hot poker, it burned their faces and hands with a red-hot stinger.
 There was a chorus of startled shrieks and shouts.
 Their amusement quickly became vexation.
 Reflexively, they ducked and swatted at it.
-An ill-advised attempt at smashing the bumblebee resulted in a jolt of electricity coursing through one Doorkeeper’s body.
-He dropped helplessly to the ground, as his body convulsed.
-Released from the imprisonment of his crushing hands, the angry bumblebee flew launched a vicious attack.
-The sound of sizzling flesh was drowned out by the cries of pain and fear amid a chaotic stampede which broke apart the group.
+An ill-advised attempt at smashing the bumblebee resulted in a jolt of electricity coursing through one Doorkeeper.
+He dropped helplessly to the ground, a seizure causing his body to convulsese.

-The wounded Doorkeeper warrior lay on the ground unattended and lapsing into unconsciousness, as the others frantically attempted to guard their eyes with their hands.
-Marko was nearly trampled, attempting to get to him.
-Panic led to a hastily woven spell being hurled at and completely missing the tiny moving target.
+Panic led to a hastily woven spell being hurled at and completely missing the tiny, fast-moving target.
 The blast of supernatural energy rebounded off of the containment field around the circle and struck down another Doorkeeper.
-It took Marko several moments to get the group to settle down.
-The sound of Mukesh his crew laughing uproariously snapped them out of their hysterics.
+It took Marko several tries to get the group to settle down.
+The sound of Mukesh and his crew laughing uproariously snapped them out of their hysterics.
 Sage knelt beside the wounded Doorkeeper and felt for a pulse, intending to render aid.
 The man was dead.
-Marko angrily confronted the group, keeping his voice low to prevent Mukesh from hearing.
+Marko angrily turned on the group, keeping his voice low to prevent Mukesh from hearing.

 “You know something Mukesh?
 You’re like a spoiled child burning ants with a magnifying glass.
 It’s easy for you to win with us trapped inside this circle.
 I thought you were a sporting man.
 How is this fair?”